Skiing and snowboarding

 From Morillon 1100, the Sairon chairlift takes you straight to the top to access all the Morillon and Les Carroz pistes.
 Both Morillon and Les Carroz provide a wide choice of tree-lined runs - perfect at any time but particularly when the weather is more closed in, or for a morning if you have to meet people at the end of ski school.
 There are also ample opportunities for skiing off the side of the pistes and through the trees with new fun zones for freestyle and boarder cross.

 All links to Samoëns and Flaine go via Tête de Saix.
-New for Winter 2017 is a 3.6 km blue piste and an express lift up to Tête de Saix from Morillon.
+New for Winter 2017 was a 3.6 km blue piste and an express chair lift up to Tête des Saix from Morillon, winter 2018 has added a new red piste down to the same lift.
 From Morillon it takes 45 minutes to get to the top of Les Grands Platières above Flaine, which is the highest point in the Grand Massif.
 Flaine is a great sunny bowl for skiing when the weather is good as the majority of runs are above the tree line.
 It also provides access to some excellent off-piste skiing, notably the Gers bowl and the famous 15 km Cascades run all the way back to Sixt; ski buses run back to Morillon from the bottom of the piste.